freebasic/fbc/FreeBASIC/readme.txt

   o Windows version:

     - Unpack the zip archive to any folder of your preference -- C:\ is a good idea if you are not going to use an IDE later.
+The directory structure as used inside the archive must be preserved.

     - Run the INSTALL.BAT file to generate the import libraries -- they are needed to call any function on DLL's and to create the executables.